Heart failure with preserved ejection fraction: Agents

-Mineralocorticoid receptor antagonists
+Mineralocorticoid receptor antagonists (MRAs)

-An antimineralocorticoid is currently recommended for patients with HFpEF who show elevated brain natriuretic peptide levels.
-Spironolactone is the first member of this medication class and the most frequently employed.
+MRAs (spironolactone, finerenone) are recommended for appropriately selected patients with symptomatic HFpEF (LVEF >= 45%, elevated BNP level or heart failure admission within 1 year, eGFR > 30 mL/min/1.73 m2, creatinine < 2.5 ml/dL, potassium < 5.0 mEq/L).
 Monitoring of serum potassium levels and kidney function, specifically glomerular filtration rate, during treatment is necessary.

 Beta blockers

-Beta blockers play a rather obscure role in HFpEF treatment, though there is suggestion of a beneficial role in patient management.
+Beta blockers may have a benefit in HFpEF.
 Evidence from a meta-analysis demonstrated significant reductions in all-cause mortality with beta-blocker therapy, though overall effects were driven largely by small, older trials of patients post-myocardial infarction.
 Some evidence suggests that vasodilating beta blockers, such as nebivolol, can provide a benefit for patients with heart failure regardless of ejection fraction.
 Additionally, because of the chronotropic perturbation and diminished LV filling seen in HFpEF the bradycardic effect of beta blockers may enable improved filling, reduce myocardial oxygen demand, and lower blood pressure.
 However, this effect also can contribute to diminished response to exercise demands and can result in an excessive reduction in heart rate.

 Beta-blockers are the first-line therapy: they lower the heart rate and thus give more time for ventricles to fill.
 They may also improve survival.